Top 10 Best Christian Allegory Books For Your Next Adventure

 There’s a whole Parents’ Compass section with ‘teacher’s aides and how-to info.
 And, there’s instructions/a script for a Squires of the Lantern Ceremony, when the study has been completed.

-I am really looking forward to doing this with my sons in a few years, and probably a refresher course as he gets closer to 10-12 years old.
-It’s seriously one of my favorite Christian allegory books!
+I am really looking forward to doing this with my sons in a few years, and probably a refresher course as he gets older.

-Since I have boys, I’m obviously more familiar with the Christian allegory books featuring Boy Adventures, and I would encourage those with girls to read them too, because they need to be familiar with qualities to look for in a man of God.
+Since I have boys, I’m obviously more familiar with books featuring Boy Adventures, and I would encourage those with girls to read them too, because they need to be familiar with qualities to look for in a man of God.

 Not the Knight in shining armor, but the compassion, integrity and wisdom, purity and love of truth that is possible.
 However, Jennie Bishop didn’t leave the girls out!